ldunh/MicrosoftDevOps.github.io/_posts/2016-04-05-newmarket.md

 ###Starting from where you are: Value Stream Mapping

 In order to know where they were headed and where the biggest improvements could be made, NewMarket needed a realistic assessment of where they were at.
-It was key to understand how every team played a part in the current processes from conception of a feature until the feature reaches a customer's hand in production.
-The value stream mapping exercise identified the following, from development to production:
+It was essential to understand the part that each team played in the process, from conception of a feature to final production and release to customers.
+This is where Value Stream Mapping came in.
+The exercise helped identify the following, from development to production:

 - Each step involved in each environment and the roles of specific teams.
 - Tools or products used for each step.
 - The estimated lead times for each step, as well as per environment.

-There were numerous opportunities identified, but it was decided to focus on the following areas for improvement during the Hackfest:
+Value Stream Mapping helped the team identify numerous opportunities for improvement.
+Of those, they decided the Hackfest would focus on the following areas:

-- Automated build and testing with **TFS 2015** would save at least two hours per build of lead time per build, as well as be a foundation to enable other DevOps practices such as automated testing and continuous deployment.
+- Automated build and testing with **Team Foundation Server (TFS) 2015** could save at least two hours of lead time per build, as well as be a foundation to enable other DevOps practices such as Automated Testing and Continuous Deployment.
-- A two week test regression cycle was hard set into the release process. ~80% of the tests run during this cycle had the potential to be run automatically with the new build system.
-Automatically running the tests nightly could provide justification to eliminate the hard-coded two week regression cycle and significantly reduce the overall lead time and provide faster feedback to developers.
+- A two-week test regression cycle was hard-set into the release process.
+About 80% of the tests run during this cycle had the potential to be run automatically with the new build system.
+Automatically running the tests nightly could provide justification to eliminate the hard-coded two-week regression cycle and significantly reduce the overall lead time and provide faster feedback to developers.
-- The InstallShield process to deploy builds and configure the virtual machine was a manual process taking at least an hour every time there was a new build, so **PowerShell DSC** provided an excellent way to automate the install and enforce configuration of the virtual machines where the app needed to run.
+- The manual InstallShield process for deploying builds and configuring the virtual machine took at least an hour for each new build, so **PowerShell Desired State Configuration (DSC)** would provide an excellent way to automate the install and enforce configuration of the virtual machines where the app needed to run.

 ###Continuous Integration and Automated Testing with TFS 2015